Import Movie Database (TMDb) Data to Google Sheets

 PART 3: PULL TMDb API DATA INTO SHEETS

-We can now enter all our values into API Connector and start importing TMDb data into Google Sheets.
+Now let’s paste that URL into API Connector and import TMDb data into Google Sheets.

 - Open up Google Sheets and click Add-ons > API Connector > Open.